 4. TAKE IN RIO’S FAMED NIGHTLIFE SCENE

 If you’re dreaming of sipping caipirinha cocktails and shaking your hips to the sounds of Samba, a trip to Rio’s Lapa neighborhood is what you need.
-It’s known as the “cradle of carioca Bohemia” (carioca is Brazilian slang for locals) and is packed with trendy bars, nightclubs, and restaurants.
-The famous Rio Scenarium nightclub has three floors of dance space, and it’s easy to visit on shore excursion with us.
+It’s known as the “cradle of carioca Bohemia” and is home to trendy bars, world-class restaurants, and more.

 5. WITNESS THE MAJESTY OF IGUAZU FALLS

-Roughly translated, Iguazu means “Big Water” — an incredibly apt name for the breathtaking Iguazu Falls on the border of Argentina and Brazil.
-Consisting of 275 falls along 1.67 miles of the Iguazu River, this is the most extensive waterfall system in the world.
-The Devil’s Throat is the most impressive of all the individual falls – a U-shaped, 82 meters high, 150-meters wide waterfall.
+Roughly translated, Iguazu means “Big Water” — a terrifically apt name for the breathtaking Iguazu Falls on Argentina and Brazil’s border.
+Consisting of 275 falls along 1.67 miles of the Iguazu River, this is the world’s most extensive waterfall system.
+The Devil’s Throat is the most impressive of all the individual falls — a U-shaped, 82 meters high, 150 meters wide waterfall.

 It’s often said that, when it comes to Iguazu Falls, Argentina provides the show, while Brazil enjoys the view.
-Luckily, you can take in the spectacle of these incredible waterfalls from both countries when you visit with us.
-You’ll spend one day exploring the falls by boat from the Argentine side.
-The next day, you can compare the view as you approach by boat from the Brazilian side.
+Luckily, you can spend time exploring the falls by boat from the Argentine side, then compare the view from the Brazilian side.
 No matter the angle (or the country) you’ll undoubtedly be in for a show.

 6. RELAX ON SOME OF THE WORLD’S MOST BEAUTIFUL BEACHES